meshcloud/building-blocks/azure/terraform/monitoring/budget-alert-subscription/README.md

 # Budget-Alert-building-block
-This building block sets up a budget within the selected scope, which can include "Management Group," "Subscription," or "Resource Group."
-In the case of the latter two scopes, an associated Action group will be configured as well.
+This building block sets up a budget at your subscription scope.
+In additition, an associated Action group will be configured as well.

 ## How to use this Building Block in meshStack